nyggus/makepackage/README.md

 ## Contribution

 Everyone is invited to develop `makepackage`.
+You can submit an issue or a pull request.
 Nonetheless, be aware that I will only accept proposals that
-* keep the package's API simple
+* keep the current API of the package, unless the proposed change is so great that the cost of changing the API is relatively small compared to what the new functionality offers
 * are covered by unit tests
 * are well documented (if needed)
 * are coded in a similar style that the current code uses